 Alternative dispute resolution is becoming more common in Mexico, especially because judges are supposed to encourage the parties to engage in some methods – mainly mediation.
 There have been substantial efforts to professionalise the practice – for example, a few years ago, the Superior Court of Justice of Mexico City started to train and certify mediators.

 The most popular ADR method in Mexico is still arbitration, both domestic and international.

-The Mexican legal system promotes ADR, and the Mexican Constitution expressly acknowledges ADR as a valid method to resolve disputes (Article 17 of the Mexican Constitution).
+The Mexican legal system promotes ADR, and Article 17 of the Mexican Constitution expressly acknowledges ADR as a valid method to resolve disputes.
 Many procedural laws establish a conciliation hearing as part of the proceedings.
 For example, in commercial oral proceedings, the judge has express powers to mediate during the initial hearing (Article 1390 Bis 2 of the Commerce Code).
 Likewise, in civil proceedings, the judge and the conciliator have powers to mediate between the parties during the whole process (Article 55 of the Code of Civil Procedures for the Federal District).
 However, there are no sanctions for refusing ADR – costs are not even awarded against a party who refuses to participate in ADR.

 In Mexico, institutions offering and promoting ADR are well organised.
 In arbitration, the Mexican Arbitration Centre (CAM) and the Chamber of Commerce of Mexico City (CANACO) are among the most important domestic institutions.
 In mediation, the better organised institution is probably the Alternative Justice Centre, which is part of the structure of the Superior Court of Justice of Mexico City.